kadena-community/kadena.js/packages/libs/bootstrap-lib/docs/launch-post.md

 - install the client `npm install @kadena/client`
 - install the commandline tool `npm install @kadena/pactjs-cli`

-# Bootstrapping @kadena/client
+# Contract based interaction using @kadena/client

-We wanted @kadena/client to be self sufficient even when you're not using default contracts like `coin` or `marmalade`.
-That's why you have to generate the interfaces that are used by `@kadena/client` from information on the blockchain or from your own smart contracts.
+We wanted @kadena/client to be self independent of anything.
+So thi is just a tool that can be used with arbitrary contracts.
+That's also the reason why you have to generate the interfaces that are used by `@kadena/client`.
+You can use information from the blockchain or from your own smart contracts, locally.

+As you will see, we're providing a repository with templates, to use with the template side of this tool.

 ## Load contracts from the blockchain